With the rapid development of the IoT industry, IP service has become the primary communication mode of IoT.

 Preforwarding State (Temporary Blocking State): when the primary or secondary port of the transmission node is blocking, the transmission node is said to be Preforwarding.

 A transport node in the Link-Up state migrates from the Link-Up to the Link-Down state when it detects a link down on the primary or secondary port and notifies the master node by sending a Link-Down message.
 The transport node does not migrate back to the Link-Up state directly from the Link-Down state.
-When a port of a transport node in the Link-Down state has a Link-Up, both the primary and secondary ports are restored to the Upstate, the transport node migrates to the Preforwarding state and blocks the fixed port.
+When a port of a transport node in the Link-Down state has a Link-Up, both the primary and secondary ports are restored to the Upstate, and the transport node migrates to the Preforwarding state and blocks the fixed port.
 When both the primary and secondary ports of the transmission node are restored, the primary node does not know this information immediately.
 Hence, its secondary port is still in the released state.
 Suppose the transmission node directly migrates back to the Link-Up state.
-In that case, it will inevitably cause data messages to form a broadcast loop on the ring network, so the transmission node migrates from the Link-Down to the Preforwarding state first.
+In that case, it will inevitably cause data messages to form a broadcast loop on the ring network, so the transmission node migrates from the link down to the Forwarding state first.
 When the transmission mode in the Preforwarding state receives a COMPLETE-FLUSH-FDB message from the master node, it will relocate to the Link-Up state.
 Suppose the COMPLETE-FLUSH-FDB message is unfortunately lost during transmission.
 In that case, the ERPS protocol also provides a backup mechanism to restore the temporarily blocked port and trigger the state switch.
 If the transmission node does not receive the COMPLETE-FLUSH-FDB message within the specified time, it migrates to the Link-Up state and releases the temporarily blocking port.

 Edge node and auxiliary edge node: When two rings intersect, there must be two intersection points; similarly, there will be two intersection points between the subring, and the main Ring, one of the switches at these two intersection points is called the edge node, and the other one is called auxiliary edge node.
 S3 is the edge node of the subring, and S2 is the extra edge node.
 There are no special requirements for which switch is configured as an edge node or secondary edge node, as long as it is configured to distinguish between the two nodes.
 The edge node or auxiliary edge node is the switch’s role on the subring, and its role on the primary Ring is that of a transport node.
 Both edge and auxiliary edge nodes are particular transmission nodes and have the same three states as transmission nodes.
 Still, with slightly different meanings, as follows: Link-Up State (UP state), an edge node (auxiliary edge node) is said to be in Link-Up state when the edge port is in UP state. link-Down State (Downstate), when the edge port is in Downstate, the edge node (auxiliary edge node) is in Link-Down state.
 The edge node (auxiliary edge node) state migration is the same as the transport node.
 The difference is that the edge node (auxiliary edge node) only cares about the edge port state when the port links state changes resulting in state migration (refer to the edge node state definition above).
 The edge node and the auxiliary edge node are the two subjects of the mechanism for detecting the channel state of subring protocol messages in the primary Ring.
 The edge node is the initiator of the agent, and the auxiliary edge node judges the channel state and reports it to the edge node.
-And finally, the edge node makes decisions and applies different operations according to the channel state, and this mechanism is described in detail later in the means for detecting the channel state of subring protocol messages.
+Finally, the edge node makes decisions and applies different operations according to the channel state, and this mechanism is described in detail later in the means for detecting the channel state of subring protocol messages.

 Primary and secondary ports: The primary node and the transport node access one of the two ports of the Ethernet ring; one is the direct port, and the other is the secondary port.
 The user’s configuration determines the roles of the ports.
 The primary and secondary ports of the master node are functionally distinct.
 The master node sends a loop status probe message from its master port.
 If the message can be received from the secondary port, it means that the ERPS ring network in which this node is located is complete, so the secondary port needs to be blocked to prevent data loops; on the contrary.
 If the probe message is not received within the specified time, the ring network is faulty, so the secondary port needs to be released to ensure regular communication of all nodes on the Ring.
 There is no functional difference between the primary and secondary ports of the transport node.
 The user’s configuration also determines the role of the port.
 In particular, when the secondary port of the primary ring node is blocked, the data message and the protocol message of the sub-ring should be forbidden.
 In other words, the sub-ring protocol message is treated as a data message in the main Ring.
 As the secondary port of the primary node, the ERPS port (including the primary port and the secondary port) on the direct transport node will block both the data packets and the protocol packets.

-Standard port and edge port: the edge node (the second edge node) is connected to the two ports of the child ring, one is the common, port and the other is the edge port.
+Standard port and edge port: the edge node (the second edge node) is connected to the two ports of the child ring, one is the common, port, and the other is the edge port.
 The standard port is the port on the Main Ring and the sub-ring on the edge node (auxiliary edge node), and the edge port is the port only connected to the sub-ring.
 The concept does not regard the public port as the port on the sub-ring but believes it is a part of the main Ring, even if the public link is in the main ring link, not the link on the sub-ring.
 The state of the public association is reported only to the primary ring node; the child ringmaster node does not need to know.
 The user’s configuration determines the role of the standard port and the edge port.

 Technology and Performance Comparison Demonstration (EAPS and ERPS)